Reviews

 It has a unique default look and feel that is very user-flexible in terms of personal customizations.
 You will not find significant changes from earlier Netrunner versions, but the Netrunner 20’s approach to KDE Plasma will not disappoint.

 Even if the KDE desktop is not your preferred computing environment, you will find it simple to use and very flexible to set up your way.
-The modifications enhance the user-friendliness of the desktop environment and preserve the freedom to tweak, which is a staple of this distro.
+The modifications enhance the desktop environment’s user-friendliness and preserve the freedom to tweak, which is a staple of this distro.

 Netrunner 'Twenty'